-From Eleanor Plunkett to Madam Kiel: Learn the first ever full reconstruction (for voice and harp) of the famous harp tune Eleanor Plunkett by Carolan (1 of 4)
+From Eleanor Plunkett to Madam Kiel: A new reconstruction (for voice and harp) of Carolan’s famous harp song (1 of 4)

 Eibhlís Ní Ríordáin